James Beck

 Stanley James Carroll Beck (21 February 1929 – 6 August 1973) was an English television actor.
 He appeared in a number of programmes, but is best known for the role of Private Walker, a cockney spiv, in the BBC sitcom Dad's Army from the show's beginning in 1968 until his sudden death in 1973.

 Early life

 Beck was born on 21 February 1929 in Islington, North London, and attended Popham Road Primary School.

 After attending Saint Martin's School of Art and doing his national service as a physical training instructor in the British Army, Beck became an actor.

 Career

 Theatre

 In 1949, Beck made his career acting debut in Little Lambs Eat Ivy at the Granville Theatre, Ramsgate. and followed in Peace Comes to Peckham and Miranda, at the same venue later that year.
 In 1954, he starred in A Murder Has Been Arranged at Bridgwater Town Hall.
 He joined the 'Unicorn Players', and performed in seven different plays at the Palace Theatre, Paignton between 1955–1957.
+In January 1956 he played Doctor Brown in the thriller-farce Wanted - One Body, written and directed by Charles Dyer, at the Hippodrome theatre in Aldershot in Hampshire.
 From 1958 to 1967, he was a regular performer in many different plays at York Theatre Royal.